zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ## What just happened?!

 We described a state machine for an LED, and added it to our server.
 We also queried for this custom device in our app, and added it to the list of interactions that get triggered when our sound alarm is triggered.
-Devices in zetta are described completely in javascript.
+Devices in Zetta are described completely in javascript.
 This means that there are no configuration files to keep track of - logic can go right into the state machines when you describe them!

 # 6. Next Steps